gered/views.reagent/views.reagent/README.md

 Given the previously set up view system on the server, this is all the UI code necessary to subscribe to the `:todos` view and retrieve and render the Todos list on the client.
-The client will automatically unsubscribe from the `:todos` view when the `my-todos-list` component is unmounted.
+Whenever the `:todos` view is refreshed on the server, the client will receive the data automatically and the component will rerender since it is dereferencing the views cursor.
+Finally, the client will automatically unsubscribe from the `:todos` view when the `my-todos-list` component is unmounted.

 At first glance, `my-todos-list` looks just like any other normal Reagent component.
 However a very important difference is the use of